 A pitch can be notated, or spelled, in more than one way.
 This is easily demonstrated on a keyboard.
 Accidentals are used to move a note up or down by a half step or two.
-For example, an F sharp is the same note as a G flat.
-It is the black key between the F and the G. If you proceed down a half step from C to C flat, which is also called B natural.
-Likewise, E sharp is the same as F natural, spelled enharmonically.
+For example, an F-sharp is the same note as a G-flat spelled enharmonically.
+It is the black key between the F and the G. If you proceed down a half step from C to C-flat, that note is also called B-natural.
+Likewise, E-sharp is the same as F-natural, spelled enharmonically.
 This illustrates that flats and sharps can be white keys on the keyboard.
-F flat is the same pitch as D double sharp, and E natural.
+F-flat is the same pitch as D-double sharp, and E-natural.
 Enharmonic spellings occur whenever a pitch is notated by a different name than would be ordinarily used in a given key.

 Visitors – Select the Activity Written: Enharmonic Spelling

 Students – Take a test or quiz assigned by your instructor.